This article is in progress!

 Said so, a power generator it's an absolute must for me to support my home-office when the power goes away.

 A nice feature for a power generator to have is auto-start: when the power goes away, the power generator will automatically kick-in and supply your loads.

 In my case, I wanted to have a cheap auto-start generator to supply my studio (that is a small Dell R210, a backup tape and a workstation all protected by an UPS), but I've found that these are quite expensive.
 So I've opted for something cheaper: a generator with electric start and some DIY fun to turn it into an auto-start gen :)

-In my case I've opted for a Di Marzio GEN-B3E which is a small 3kW, electric start generator which I bought on Amazon for 375 EUR:
+More specifically, I've chosen a Di Marzio GEN-B3E which is a 3kW, electric start gasoline generator which I bought on Amazon for 375 EUR:

 After testing that my UPS likes it and accepts its output, I went forward and started planning the auto-gen mod.
 The first real obstacle is the choke lever: when the engine is cold, it needs a rich mixture to start, and that happens when you manually close the air-intake on the carburetor via the choke lever.

-Unfortunately on my generator (and generally on all the GX200 Honda clones I've seen around), the choke lever is extended upwards to make some space for the air filter, and that makes a reliable mechanism to push/pull harder to implement:
+Unfortunately on my generator (and generally on all the GX200 Honda clone-powered generators I've seen around), the choke lever is extended upwards to make some space for the air filter, and that makes a reliable mechanism to push/pull harder to implement: